 Whether you’re rocking a massive Apple Watch Ultra, or an unassuming Apple Watch SE 2, regular wear can take a toll on your skin.
-Read our tips below to find out how to avoid getting a rash from your Apple Watch.
+While fantastic fitness trackers, these devices can also trap sweat and cause irritation.
+Read our tips below to find out how to avoid getting a rash from your Apple smartwatch.

 To avoid a rash from your Apple Watch, make sure your band is not too tight or too loose and keep both your device and skin clean and dry.

 How to avoid an Apple Watch rash